-6.2.4 Transportation & Parking Services (TAPS)
+6.2.3.Transportation & Parking Services (TAPS)

-Transportation & Parking Services are not normally needed during a typical SSO response.
-Plant Services or Environmental Health & Safety may call upon TAPS to provide services only under circumstances and conditions where additional equipment and assistance is needed to ensure public health and safety.
-When called upon by Plant Services or Environmental Health & Safety, TAPS is responsible for providing personnel and equipment such as cones, barricades, and signage to establish:
+TAPS support is not normally needed during a typical SSO response.
+Facilities Services or Environmental Health & Safety may call upon TAPS to provide services only under circumstances and conditions where additional equipment and assistance is needed to ensure public health and safety.
+When called upon by or Environmental Health & Safety, TAPS is responsible for providing personnel and equipment such as cones, barricades, and signage to establish: